Teaching with Videos

 - Assessing the impacts of video in Geoscience education - strategies for assessing the effectiveness of your videos.

-- Video Catalog - an index of video resources and collections from across the web.
+- An index of video resources and collections from across the web:

 - Video-based Teaching Activities - a collection of teaching activities that utilize video or visualization as a central component.